IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

     ![Modify access for the NFS share](images/add-nfs-access.png)

-## Mounting the NFS share on a Unix system
+## Mounting the NFS share on a UNIX system
 {: #mount-nfs-share}

-After you unlock and activate the storage pool on the device, you can connect to the NFS share on a Unix-based system by using the {{site.data.keyword.mdms_short}} device user interface.
+After you unlock and activate the storage pool on the device, you can connect to the NFS share on a UNIX-based system by using the {{site.data.keyword.mdms_short}} device user interface.

 To mount the network share: